 This is why simplistically, they are frequently referred to as the building blocks of the body.
 Or the glue that holds everything together.

 One serving of a lean protein is approximately the size of your palm, and about the thickness of a deck of cards to maybe an inch.

-I generally advise that women should go for one of these servings per meal and men should go for two, but like I said this could depend on your meal frequency, your objectives and your exercise requirements.
+I generally advise that women should go for one of these servings per meal and men should go for two.
+But like I said this depends on your meal frequency, your objectives and your exercise requirements.

 So for example, if you’re a 125 pound female with 25% body fat, you should probably eat at least 65 grams of complete protein ([125 x .75] x 0.7 = 65.6 roughly).

-Which is about 3 complete servings of protein each day, or one with every meal for 3 meals.
+Which is about three palm-sized servings of protein each day, or one with every meal for three meals.

 Why 0.7 grams per pound or 1.54 grams per kilo?

 Because the research I’ve read indicates that this appears to be the sweet spot minimum for most people.
 Minimum, not necessarily 'optimum.'

 Even though the recommended daily allowance (RDA) according to Health Canada, for protein is 0.8 grams per 1 kg of bodyweight.